ConradZn/Toshiba-Portege-Z30T-B-Hackintosh/README.md

 This EFI includes a specially tuned configuration file ensuring compatibility across versions

 * **Ventura (macOS 13) and newer**
-* Booting is handled by the same EFI
 * **Important:** For full graphics acceleration on Broadwell (HD 5500) in Ventura, you must use **OpenCore Legacy Patcher (OCLP)** post-install
 * **[Download OCLP Here](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)**
 * Kexts are configured not to block booting of newer systems